ansible-collections/community.mysql/README.md

 ## Releases Support Timeline

-It has been [decided](https://github.com/ansible-collections/community.mysql/discussions/537) to maintain each major release (1.x.y, 2.x.y, ...) for two years after the next major version is released.
+We maintain each major release (1.x.y, 2.x.y, ...) for two years after the next major version is released.

 Here is the table for the support timeline: